Derducken/Shadow_Launcher/README.md

 ...well, not really.
 It still uses hardcoded values for my personal use, so you'll either have to tweak it yourself, or wait for our next updates.

 I'd suggest a bit of waiting.
 It sucks as it is.

+UPDATE:
+Since I managed to actually start working on this, it's time to start giving credit where credit's due. so...

+Shadow Launcher uses bits and bytes from:

+Eric Meyer's CSS Reset (http://meyerweb.com/eric/tools/css/reset/)